Shared Services Canada System Maintenance Notice

 Exclusion of potential reviewers (if applicable)

-This information will not be provided to external reviewers or members of the adjudication committee.
+This information will not be provided to external reviewers or members of the merit review committee.
 Any exclusion should be renewed with any subsequent applications, if still relevant.

 Research contributions and relevant experience (mandatory)

-Applicants and project directors must attach Research contributions and relevant experience.
+Applicants and project directors must use this module to attach their Research contributions and relevant experience.
 You have five pages in total to address the sections below, as applicable.
 You may choose to devote more space to certain sections depending on the nature of your past contributions and experience (for example, non-academic applicants or project directors may choose to have a larger “Relevant experience” section).

 The attachment should be presented in this order, as applicable: